axvr/zepl.vim/README.md

 *Lightweight REPL integration for Vim.*

-Zepl.vim is a lightweight REPL integration package for Vim.
+Zepl.vim is a lightweight REPL integration package for Vim 8.1+ and Neovim.
 It provides commands to start and jump to a running REPL, as well as commands and key bindings to send text to the REPL.

 Zepl.vim follows several design philosophies: